LolaLollipop/il-guide/README.md

 stack.Push(first + second);
 ```
 now that we have an understanding of the stack, we can discuss some of the most important and common opcodes so that we can create our first transpiler.
+### REVIEW!!
+- il is composed of a series of instructions
+- each instruction has an index, an offset (reference to it), opcode (saying what it does), and sometimes an operand (fixed parameters)
+- data is passed around in a stack that contains any type - a series of values where when an item is added it's put on the top and becomes the first item to be removed
+- opcodes interact with the stack by adding items or removing them
 ## our first transpiler
 ### background info
 while there are many opcodes with varying levels of importance (some you'll almost never encounter), 4 big ones are going to be discussed.